Inferture/NotBeatSaber-processing/README.md

 ## Saving:
 This game is made to create a map.

-For this, the String music must reference a valid .mp3 in the data folder.
+For this, the  music must be a valid .mp3 inside the data folder.

 For example, if **music = "MeltyBlood"**, there must be a .mp3 **"MeltyBlood.mp3"** in the data folder.

-If this is the case, the music should begin when launching the game.

 ### Controls:
 **Q** to add a blocks at the right